Venice Travel Tips

 Verona to Venice

-In this detailed travel guide I’ll explain exactly how you can get from Verona to Venice for a day trip, or if you prefer to see and do more in the lagoon, a longer stay.
+In this detailed travel guide I’ll explain exactly how to get from Verona to Venice for a day trip, or if you prefer to see and do more in the lagoon, a longer stay.

 The two most visited cities in the Veneto region are well-connected by train and bus as well as by motorway so I’ll spend time going through each option with you.